 Join Justin Seeley for an in-depth discussion in this video Building the registration section, part of Building a Single-Page Website in Muse.

-250 by 195, that looks about right.…Actually, let's go a little bit bigger than that.…Let's go something like, let's just do 250 by 250.…Let's see what that looks like.…Something like that.…Now, let's change the fill color…to black and we're gonna put this…in the center of the document.…Easy way to do that is the Align panel.…Make sure it's aligned to the content area.…Snap it into place like so.…Now, I wanna give this an interesting little effect…at the bottom and this is something that you're gonna…
+250 by 195 that looks about right.…Actually you know what,…let's go a little bit bigger than that.…Let's go something like, let's just do 250 by 250,…let's see what that looks like.…Something like that.…Now let's change the fill color to black.…And we're going to put this in the center of the document.…Easy way to do that's the align panel,…make sure it's aligned to the content area.…Snap it in place like so.…Now I want to give this an interesting little effect…

 Staff author Justin Seeley explains how to set up your master page, build a custom navigation bar, and define content blocks on the master page.
 Then he shows how to import your graphics and text (from sources such as CC Libraries and Microsoft Word) and style all of the content.
 In chapter 4, Justin shows how to add the "infinite scrolling" behavior that is so emblematic of single-page designs.